zavik001/NSTU-5th-semester-Numerical-Methods-practical-task-1/README.md

 ## Matrix Representation in Band Form

 In this project, matrices are handled in a banded format to optimize storage and computation.
-Specifically, the matrix is represented using:

 ## How to Build and Run